 Our research is editorially independent but we may earn a commission for purchases made through our links.

-One of the highlights of the fall season is the opportunity to visit a pumpkin patch, and it’s a whole lot more fun than just picking up a few pumpkins at the supermarket.
+One of the highlights of the fall season in Arizona is the opportunity to visit a pumpkin patch, and it’s a whole lot more fun than just picking up a few pumpkins at the supermarket.
 Not only will you find a much greater variety of all shapes and sizes, but most include all sorts of other activities and attractions.
 Arizona hosts plenty of them, many complete with old-fashioned hayrides, petting zoos, mazes, food and drink, games and more.

 MacDonald's Ranch, Scottsdale